 The custodial parent will have the burden to prove that the other parent will still manage to have similar parenting time with the minor child.
 If the move means that the other parent will rarely see the child, the courts will likely deny the request.
 Schedules that might work include those that provide the non-custodial parent with the lion’s share of the time during school breaks and summer access.

 Other factors that may support such a relocation include proximity to the extended family that will serve as a support system in the child’s life.
-A Maryland family lawyer can help a parent understand possible strategies for supporting a relocation.
+A lawyer in Maryland can help a parent understand possible strategies for supporting a relocation.

 Opposition to a Parent Relocating